nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ### First Class Functions
 **First class functions** - everything you can do with other types you can do with functions.
 Assign them to variables, pass them around as parameters to other functions, you can create functions on the fly.

-Just like any object, function object resides in memory.
+- Just like any object, function object resides in memory.
 Though, it's a special type of object because it has all the features of a normal object but has some other special properties.
 It's hidden special properties:

 **Name** - though it can be anonymous ant not have a name.

 **Code property** - where the actual lines of code sit.

-The code that you write gets placed in the special property of the function object.
+- The code that you write gets placed in the special property of the function object.
 So it isn't like the code you write *is* a function.
 The function *is* an object with other properties.
 And the code that you write is just one of those properties that you're adding onto it.
 What is special about that property that it's invocable.
 You can say run that code and that's when execution context creation and execution happens.

-It's important that you have this mental model of functions in your mind.
+- It's important that you have this mental model of functions in your mind.
 You have to think of functions as objects whose code just happens to be one of the properties.
 There are other things that functions can have attached to it.
 And it can be moved around and copied just like other object.

-You have to think about **functions as more than just containers of code**.
-- You can do everything to them that you can do with other types.
-- E.g.
-  - Being assigned to a variable
-  - Passed around as an argument
-  - Being created on the fly
-- In JavaScript, a function is actually a special type of object, hence, we can attach additional functions, variables, and even objects to it.
-- Functions also have some hidden special properties:
-  - ***name***: The name is optional, the function can be anonymous.
-  - ***code***: The code inside the function is actually stored inside a code variable, this code variable is actually invocable.
-- A function is actually just an object, whose code just happens to be one of the properties attached to the object.

-### Expression vs Statement**Expression** - a unit of code that results in a value.
-Statements just do work, bet expressions end up creating value.
-That value doesn't necessarily have to be saved to a variable.
+### Expression vs Statement**Expression**
+- a unit of code that results in a value.
+Statements just do work, but expressions end up creating value.
+- That value doesn't necessarily have to be saved to a variable.

 E.g. `1 + 2` is a function expression that return a value of `3`.
 Do you remember how we covered that `+` operator is a function?